ayush487/plugin-system/README.md

 > I have provided two formatters as core features : Default Formatter and CSV Formatter and Users can add other formatters through plugins in the runtime.

-> I also provided plugins for JSONFormatters.
+> I also provided plugins for JSONFormatters and XMLFormatter.

+> **Added** : Now Data can be exported to all available formats.